 How profitable a bank is has an effect on its long-term survivability.
-A bank can retain its earnings, boosting its capital cushion, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
-Banks that are losing money, however, are less able to do those things.
+Earnings can be retained by the bank, expanding its capital cushion, or be used to address problematic loans, potentially making the bank better prepared to withstand economic shocks.
+Losses, on the other hand, lessen a bank's ability to do those things.

-Armed Forces Bank, National Association did below-average on Bankrate's test of earnings, achieving a score of 10 out of a possible 30.
+Armed Forces Bank, National Association received below-average marks on Bankrate's test of earnings, achieving a score of 8 out of a possible 30.

-For the twelve months ended June 30, 2017, the bank recorded net income of $4.2 million on total equity of $207.3 million.
-The bank reported an annualized return on average assets, or ROA, of 0.78 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+The bank reported net income of $6.7 million on total equity of $198.5 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 0.62 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.